blatisgense/blatisgense/README.md

 - 📫 How to reach me ...
 1000000$

-Im begining Front-end dev. from Belarus
+Im Front-end dev. from Belarus
 <br>
 <b>@blatisgense</b>
 <!---